AZ-400: Designing and Implementing Microsoft DevOps Solutions

 run: |

-GitHub Secrets are safeguarded by a strict security policy: secrets are not passed to workflows triggered by pull requests from forks.
-This measure prevents untrusted code from being used to reveal sensitive information.
+Secrets are not exposed to workflows triggered by pull requests from forks.
+This prevents unauthorized access to your credentials.

 name: Deploy to Azure